awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

 ## Installing or upgrading `eksctl`<a name="installing-eksctl"></a>

 This section helps you to install or upgrade the latest version of the `eksctl` command line utility\.

-**Important**
-You can use the latest version of `eksctl` to deploy an Amazon EKS cluster earlier than version 1\.17, but you cannot use the latest version of `eksctl` to deploy a 1\.17 Amazon EKS cluster at this time\.
-An `eksctl` version that allows you to deploy a 1\.17 Amazon EKS will be available soon\.
-To deploy a 1\.17 Amazon EKS cluster, use the AWS Management Console or AWS CLI\.

 Choose the tab below that best represents your client setup\.